sidhu177/headlines/README.md

-# headlines
+# Headlines
-Flask based example site to create a newsite
+This site will pull headlines from various different sites into a single page.